suvimanikandan/Full-stack-training-EDUBRIDEGE-LEARNING/README.md

 code chef
 code forces

 do select platform provide by  capegemeni
-10all  questions are unique
+1)all  questions are unique
 2)there are testcase is given

   Introduction to java programming
 Introdution to java
 ->java is a programming language and a omputing platform for application development
 ->it was first released by sun microsystem in 1995 and later aquired by oracle corporation
 ->java is an object oriented, class based,concurent,secure  and general -purpose computer language
 ->wora write only run anywhere and its platform

+Java architecture
+1)java architecture combines the process of compilation and interpretation
+2)three main components are
+   ->JVM
+   ->JRE
+   ->JDK

+Java component -jvm
+->java stands for java virtual machine,which is used to interpret an entire program line by line
+->java following tasks
+->class loader
+->verify code  -byte code verifier
+->execution engine

+class loader ---->byte code verifier  ----->execution engine

+JAVA component JRE
+->JRE stands for java runtime environment
+->it plays a keyrole while executing any java application

+JAva component -jDK
+->jdk stands for java devlopment kit
+->in order to create

+->It is a collection of tools that together allow the devlopment of applications  and provide a runtime environment
+JRE  ----> jvm+java class library

+->java platform edition
+-JME(java micro edition)-devleop for mobile phones
+-JSE(java standard edition) -GUI based database access,networking and security
+-JEE(java enterprise edition)-enterprise platfrom  which is mainy used to devlop enterprise applications

+Applications of java
+1)standalone application- standalone applications are also known as desktop applications  2) web application -an application that runs on the server side and creates a dynamic page is called web application
+3) enterprise application- an application that is distrubuted in nature such as banking applications etc is called an enterprise appliation
+4) 4)mobbile application used for mobile devices

+real world appliations of java:
+1)hadoop
+2)nasa using java world winds allow you to zoom
+3)self driving cars ->combination of AI+IOT  using java

+   pouplar java editors
+   1)nrml
+   2)notepad
+   2)netbeans
+  4)eclipse

+  Java installation